meistero/Samoa/README.md

     module switch mpi.ibm mpi.intel

 sam(oa)² supports both multithreaded and single-threaded MPI.
 Both ASAGI and sam(oa)² must link to the same respective libraries, thus it is necessary to compile ASAGI twice: once without MT support and once with MT support.
-Rename the first library to "libasagi_nomt.so" and leave the second library as "libasagi.so" in order to be able to use both.
+Rename the single-threaded library to "libasagi_nomt.so" and the multi-threaded library to "libasagi.so".

 At this point, you should be able to compile sam(oa)².